gucci-ninja/Soft-Eng-Lecture-Notes/4A/4HC3/README.md

 #### Gulfs of Execution and Evaluation
 - we need reasons to run experiments
 - most of the time we are just curious or want to achieve a goal
+- goal vs world
+- execution - first we formulate goal (what to do and how to do it)
+- evaluation - we try to make sense of what happened in the world
+    - is it right/wrong

 #### Seven Stages of Action
 - this is how we analyze interfaces and errors